ChifiSource/ParametricProcesses.jl/README.md

 ```
 ##### workers
 The *typical* `ParametricProcesses` workflow involves creating a process manager with workers, then creating jobs and distributing them amongst those workers using `assign!` and `distribute!`.
 To get started, we can create a `ProcessManager` by using the `processes` Function.
 This `Function` will take an `Int64` and optionally, a `Process` type.
-The default process type will be `Threaded`, so ensure you have multiple threads.
+The default process type will be `Threaded`, so ensure you have multiple threads for the following example:
 ```julia
 procs = processes(5)
 ```